earlyseven/ohmyhome-exam/README.md

 ## Installation

 > To start, type `npm install` to install all of the development and main dependencies.
-> Once packages successfully installed, type `npm run start:dev` to start the app locally
+> Once packages successfully installed, type `npm run start:dev` to start the app locally.